-- 4) The motor complies with the requirements for impedance-protected motors in UL 2111, the Standard for Overheating Protection for Motors, and the temperature of the motor winding does not exceed 150°C (302°F) during the first 72 hours of operation with the rotor of the motor locked. - b) Under wire, unless the wire: - 1) Is thermoplastic insulated, such as wire marked VW-1; or - 2) Has at least equivalent characteristics as determined in the flame tests specified in the Standard for Thermoplastic-Insulated Wires and Cables, UL 83. - c) Under a switch, relay, solenoid, or similar component unless: - 1) A short circuit or overload in the component does not result in a risk of fire; or - 2) There are no openings in the enclosure through which molten metal, burning insulation, flaming particles, or other ignited material can fall.
+- 4) The motor complies with the requirements for impedance-protected motors in UL 2111, the Standard for Overheating Protection for Motors, and the temperature of the motor winding does not exceed 150°C (302°F) during the first 72 hours of operation with the rotor of the motor locked. - b) Under wire, unless the wire: - 1) Is thermoplastic wire which complies with the requirements of the Vertical Wires test in UL 1581, the Standard for Electrical Wires, Cables, and Flexible Cords, and is marked VW-1; or - 2) Has at least equivalent characteristics as determined in the flame tests specified in the Standard for Thermoplastic-Insulated Wires and Cables, UL 83. - c) Under a switch, relay, solenoid, or similar component unless: - 1) A short circuit or overload in the component does not result in a risk of fire; or - 2) There are no openings in the enclosure through which molten metal, burning insulation, flaming particles, or other ignited material can fall.